almedso/ronto/docs/source/dev/index.rst

 - Check that the package version label in ``__init__.py`` is correct.

 - Create and push a repo tag to Github.
-As a convention use the package version number (e.g. YY.MM.MICRO) as the tag.

   .. code-block:: console

       $ git checkout master
-      $ git tag YY.MM.MICRO -m "A meaningful release tag comment"
+      $ git tag vMajor.Minor.Patch -m "A meaningful release tag comment"
       $ git tag  # check release tag is in list
       $ git push --tags origin master